J0llyMan/Defensive-Security/Cyber-Threat-Intelligence/YARA/YARA Rules.md

 > error scanning nonexistentfile.txt: could not open file

-The rule worked the first time because somefile exists in the directory returning examplerule somefile.txt in the output whilst the same could not be said for the second case.
+The rule worked the first time because `somefile.txt` exists in the directory returning examplerule somefile.txt in the output whilst the same could not be said for the second case.
 This exercise gave me confidence to explore more **advanced rules**, including string matching, logical conditions, and file attributes.

 ---